Anton Wilhelm Amo: Philosophical career and later life

-Amo returned to the University of Halle to lecture in philosophy under his preferred name of Antonius Guilelmus Amo Afer.
+Amo returned to the University of Halle to lecture in philosophy under his preferred name of Antonius Guilielmus Amo Afer.
 In 1736 he was made a professor.
 From his lectures, he produced his second major work in 1738, Treatise on the Art of Philosophising Soberly and Accurately, in which he developed an empiricist epistemology very close to but distinct from that of philosophers such as John Locke and David Hume.
 In it he also examined and criticised faults such as intellectual dishonesty, dogmatism, and prejudice.

 In 1740, Amo took up a post in philosophy at the University of Jena, but while there he experienced a number of changes for the worse.
 The Duke of Brunswick-Wolfenbüttel had died in 1735, leaving him without his long-standing patron and protector.
 That coincided with social changes in Germany, which was becoming intellectually and morally narrower and less liberal.
 Those who argued against the secularisation of education (and against the rights of Africans in Europe) were regaining their ascendancy over those who campaigned for greater academic and social freedom, such as Christian Wolff.